DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-2-training-session-9/spring-training-session-9.md

 ## Outcomes

-1. Know how to work effectively with the SENCO, other professionals, pupils, parents and carers to identify and support pupils with Speech, Language and Communication Needs (SCLN), autism and dyslexia.
+1. Know how to work effectively with the Special Educational Needs Co-ordinator (SENCO), other professionals, pupils, parents and carers to identify and support pupils with Speech, Language and Communication Needs (SCLN), autism and dyslexia.
 2. Understand how to effectively plan and use strategies that support pupils with SCLN, autism and dyslexia.
 3. Adapt teaching responsively in ways that increase the achievement of pupils with SCLN, autism and dyslexia.
 4. Work effectively in collaboration with teaching assistants and external specialist staff to support pupils with SCLN, autism and dyslexia.